John E. Middleton letter, March 9, 1945 on IWO Harlem interracial solidarity rally and ongoing need for interracial organizing

 rally

-historical figures
+historical figures - Description:

 - Letter March 9, 1945, to all IWO New York lodges from IWO Vice President John E. Middleton on attending Harlem interracial, intergroup solidarity rally on March 25 to mark Negro History Week.
 The rally organized by the IWO Negro Organizing Committee is to be held at the Golden Gate Ballroom with Adam Clayton Powell, Councilman Benjamin Davis Jr., and Earl Browder.
 Middleton states “inter-racial unity is not something to be worn like a Sunday suit of clothes - on certain special days of the year.”
 His stress is on the importance of the daily work of creating racial equality within the IWO and its broader organizational implementation.
 Letterhead with logo at bottom in red: "Life Insurance, Sick and Accident Benefits, Family Medical, and Specialist Service, Birth Control Centers."
 The letterhead is from the IWO's New York City Central Committee whose officers include Middleton, Jesus Colon and Maurice Grubin.